John McCloskey: Death

-McCloskey died on October 10, 1885, at age 75 with his three nieces and his private secretary MonsignorJohn Farley at his bedside.
+McCloskey died on October 10, 1885, at age 75 with his three nieces and his private secretary Monsignor John Farley at his bedside.
 His funeral mass was held at St. Patrick's Cathedral on October 25, 1885; during the eulogy, Archbishop James Gibbons described him as "a kind father, a devoted friend, a watchful shepherd, a fearless leader and, above all, an impartial judge."
 John McCloskey is interred under the main altar at St. Patrick's Cathedral.